 - 6.9 The NPPF makes clear that when considering planning applications, if significant harm to biodiversity resulting from a development cannot be avoided, adequately mitigated, or, as a last resort, compensated for, then planning permission should be refused.
 It is also stated that development resulting in the loss or deterioration of irreplaceable habitats (such as ancient woodland and ancient or veteran trees) should be refused, unless there are wholly exceptional reasons and a suitable compensation strategy exists. - 6.10 Under the Environment Act 2021, all major projects granted planning permission in England, including solar farms, must deliver at least 10% biodiversity net gain (BNG).
 BNG means managing land through development in a way that leaves the natural environment in a measurably better state than it was beforehand.
 It is intended to ensure that through enhancing habitats, developments increase biodiversity and create new green spaces for local communities to enjoy.
 It should be noted that 10% is a minimum, but not a suggested maximum, and projects delivering a higher percentage of BNG are welcomed.
 Solar farms often have the potential to contribute a significantly greater BNG without jeopardising the viability of the project, and this will be sought by the District Council where possible.
+The section of this chapter beginning at paragraph 6.61 entitled 'Ministry of Defence interests' should be referred to when considering the provision of BNG enhancements.
 The Environment Act 2021 can be seen here: